Home

 Getting Cat Heartworm Disease

 Cats are unlikely hosts for heartworm.
-They get heartworm disease if bitten by an infected mosquito who transfers worm larvea into the cats tissue after biting an infected dog.
-The larvae hatch, turn into worms and then travel up a vein into the heart.
+They get heartworm disease if bitten by an infected mosquito who transfers parasitic worm larvae into the cat's tissue after biting an infected dog.
+The larvae or parasites hatch, turn into worms and then travel up a vein into the heart.
 The disease is serious since the cat has a small heart so only 1 to 2 worms can cause serious injury.

 There are four factors that will affect how your cat reacts to heartworms: